 The Member Body of the CA System shall be fully representative of the national conformity assessment community and should include a wide representation from industry, regulatory authorities and standards bodies as well as conformity assessment interests.

 The Member Body shall report to the MC annually on its efforts to support full representation of national interests within their Member Bodies.

+In order to achieve maximum efficiency and the necessary discipline in the work, each Member Body shall clearly indicate for each CA System if it intends:

+to attend meetings, participate actively in the work, with an obligation to vote on all questions formally submitted for voting within the Systems and to contribute to meetings (Voting-member),

+or

+to follow the work as an observer (non-voting), and therefore to receive committee documents and to have the right to submit comments and to attend meetings (Non-Voting Member) Membership in committees is open to any Member Body, regardless of their membership status with respect to voting.

 5.2 The CA System Member Bodies nominated by Full or Associate Member National Committees of the IEC or from non-IEC member countries are entitled to participate fully in the committees and activity of the CA System, except that representatives of IEC Associate Members and of non-IEC member countries are not eligible to hold any officer position.

 5.3 There shall be only one Member Body of the CA System in a particular country.
 It shall be responsible for the receiving, considering and endorsing applications from bodies seeking acceptance as a Conformity Assessment Body e.g., Test Laboratory or Certification Body, when submitting such to the CA System Secretariat, in accordance with the Rules of Procedure for the specific CA System.

+5.4 A Member Body may, at any time, request to change its membership (Voting/Non-Voting) status in the CA System by informing the CA System Executive Secretary.
+If eligible, the change in status shall become effective immediately upon approval by the CA System Executive Secretary.

-5.4 A Member Body wishing to withdraw from membership of the CA System shall give at least one calendar year's notice.
+5.5 A Member Body wishing to withdraw from membership of the CA System shall give at least one calendar year's notice.
 This Member Body shall pay its annual dues for the calendar year following the year during which the notice was given, unless notice of withdrawal is received up to and including 30 June, in which case the Member Body shall only be required to pay the current year’s dues.

-5.5 A Member Body may be suspended for non-payment of dues or fees (see 13.6), or for violation of any rules or violation of the spirit and intent of the CA System’s objectives and goals related to the facilitation of international trade and reciprocity of such.
-Any proposal to suspend membership of the CA System, or to cancel such suspension, shall require agreement by a majority of at least two-thirds of the total number of eligible votes received from the CA System Member Bodies, with abstentions and non-votes not being counted, except in the case of suspension for non-payment of dues, or any other fees as decided by the MC, in which case the Executive Secretary may take the administrative action of suspension.
+5.6 A Member Body may be suspended for non-payment of dues or fees (see 13.6), or for violation of any rules or violation of the spirit and intent of the CA System’s objectives and goals related to the facilitation of international trade and reciprocity of such.
+Any proposal to suspend membership of the CA System, or to cancel such suspension, shall require agreement by a majority of at least two-thirds of the total number of eligible votes received from the CA System Voting Member Bodies, with abstentions and non-votes not being counted, except in the case of suspension for non-payment of dues, or any other fees as decided by the MC, in which case the Executive Secretary may take the administrative action of suspension.

 If the suspension of the membership has not been cancelled during the year after which the decision was taken, the body concerned ceases to be a member of the CA System.